OmniSharp/omnisharp-roslyn/README.md

 ```

-You cand find the output under `artifacts/publish/<target framework>/`.
+You cand find the output under `artifacts/publish/<runtime id>/<target framework>/`.

 The executable is `OmniSharp.exe` or `OmniSharp`.

 ### VS Code

-Add following setting to your User Settings or Workspace Settings.
+Add following setting to your [User Settings or Workspace Settings](https://code.visualstudio.com/Docs/customization/userandworkspace).

-_Update path to fit your environment_

 ``` JSON
 {